 - A. Development Plan Approval Required. - i.
 All development proposals in the Interchange Business District shall submit Development Plan to the Plan Commission - a.
-Developments proposed for this district shall meet or exceed the Design Standards in the 100 series of this Unified Development Ordinance. - b.
-Developments shall adhere to the following goals of the district: - Shall be pedestrian-friendly with connected sidewalk and trail features between uses - Shall maintain a consistent architectural scheme while maintaining visual diversity in buildings - Shall preserve and protect natural features and large existing trees to the greatest extent possible by using logical and efficient massing and clustering of uses - 4.
+Developments proposed for this district shall meet or exceed the Design Standards in Sections 155.103 and 155.104 of this Unified Development Ordinance based on the use proposed.
+Designs presented through the Development Plan Approval shall include a higher level of design standards. - b.
+Developments shall adhere to the following goals of the district: - Shall be pedestrian-friendly with connected sidewalk and trail features between uses - 2.
+Shall maintain a consistent architectural scheme while maintaining visual diversity in buildings - Shall preserve and protect natural features and large existing trees to the greatest extent possible by using logical and efficient massing and clustering of uses - 4.
 Shall promote the goals of the Comprehensive Plan whenever possible - ii.
-Uses permitted conditionally through the Board of Zoning Appeals shall submit a Development Plan to the Plan Commission for design and layout approval. - Additional References.
+Uses permitted conditionally through the Board of Zoning Appeals shall submit a Development Plan to the Plan Commission for design and layout approval. - 5.
+Additional References.
 The following table contains additional sections of the Unified Development Ordinance that are commonly referenced in development proposals.
 This list is not exhaustive and other sections may need to be referenced additionally.